 How to Choose a Buckwheat Pillow

 Before deciding which buckwheat pillow to purchase, we recommend comparing different brands and models to see how they stack up in terms of construction, size, and price.
-Most buckwheat pillows sold today are fairly similar to one another but there are some important distinctions to take into account.
+Most buckwheat pillows sold today are fairly similar to one another, but there are some important distinctions to take into account.

 What to Consider When Purchasing a Buckwheat Pillow

-Buckwheat pillows are also ideal for people who prefer natural products.
-Many models are filled with hulls that are grown and harvested organically without pesticides or chemical fertilizers, and organic cotton covers are also common.
-Be sure to check for certifications if you encounter a buckwheat pillow that is advertised as organic.
+But be sure to check for certifications if you encounter a buckwheat pillow that’s advertised as organic.
 The Global Organic Textile Standard and the U.S. Department of Agriculture are two of the most prominent certifying organizations for products made from organic materials.

-You should take other assertions about buckwheat pillows with a grain of salt, too.
+You should take other claims about buckwheat pillows with a grain of salt, too.
 Some brands claim that adjusting the loft will also change the pillow’s firmness, but this is a bit misleading.
-While buckwheat pillows can be adjusted for loft, they will maintain a firm to very firm feel due to the natural hardness of the hulls.
+While buckwheat pillows can be adjusted for loft, they’ll maintain a firm to very firm feel due to the natural hardness of the hulls.
 Buckwheat pillows are also less than ideal for many stomach sleepers due to their thickness and firmness, despite some brands that claim their pillows are suitable for all sleep positions.

 Rather than relying on claims and assertions from buckwheat pillow sellers, we recommend focusing on the following factors instead.